Predation: Coevolution

 Bats use echolocation to hunt moths at night.

 Predators and prey are natural enemies, and many of their adaptations seem designed to counter each other.
 For example, bats have sophisticated echolocation systems to detect insects and other prey, and insects have developed a variety of defences including the ability to hear the echolocation calls.
 Many pursuit predators that run on land, such as wolves, have evolved long limbs in response to the increased speed of their prey.
 Their adaptations have been characterized as an evolutionary arms race, an example of the coevolution of two species.
 In a gene centered view of evolution, the genes of predator and prey can be thought of as competing for the prey's body.
 However, the "life-dinner" principle of Dawkins and Krebs predicts that this arms race is asymmetric: if a predator fails to catch its prey, it loses its dinner, while if it succeeds, the prey loses its life.

-Eastern coral snake, itself a predator, is venomous enough to kill predators that attack it, so when they avoid it, this behaviour must be inherited, not learnt.
+The eastern coral snake, itself a predator, is venomous enough to kill predators that attack it, so when they avoid it, this behaviour must be inherited, not learnt.

 The metaphor of an arms race implies ever-escalating advances in attack and defence.
 However, these adaptations come with a cost; for instance, longer legs have an increased risk of breaking, while the specialized tongue of the chameleon, with its ability to act like a projectile, is useless for lapping water, so the chameleon must drink dew off vegetation.